Grant Submission Training Coordinator

 Grant Facilitator Network

 Grant-seeking faculty can connect with a network of grant-successful faculty to assist with submission and revision of grant applications.
-Facilitators will review grant applications and provide constructive feedback or share samples of successful grant proposals and abstracts.
-The Grant Facilitator Network has naturally grown into a mechanism that connects faculty with synergistic research agendas into collaborative teams seeking external funding.
-To date:
+Facilitators will review grant applications and provide constructive feedback or share samples of successful grant proposal and abstracts.
+The Grant Facilitator Network is a continually growing mechanism that connects faculty with synergistic research agendas into collaborative teams seeking external funding.
+As of August 8, 2014:

-- 81+ pairs or research partnerships have formed out of these connections, and 24 of these pairs and collaborative groups have submitted proposals for external funding.
+- 81+ pairs or research partnerships have formed out of these connections, and 24 of these pairs or collaborative groups have submitted proposals for external funding which make up a portion of the total 109 proposals submitted.

 - Plans to expand the Grant Facilitator Network include the development of a social networking database, social network mapping, and an increase in facilitated events to discuss ideas and plans for external funding.